 American Health Care Act Failure Ensures ACA Continues

 Regarding the American Health Care Act, the New York Times reported that Speaker Paul D. Ryan conceded, “We’re going to be living with Obamacare for the foreseeable future.”
-Health insurance companies will soon be filing their 2018 rate plans, either on June 1, 2017 or July 17, 2017 depending on whether the issuer is in a state without an effective rate review program or with an effective rate review program, respectively.
-In the absence of an ACA alternative, we expect health plans to be based on actuarial values, minimum essential benefits, risk pools, and other factors as delineated in the Affordable Care Act.
+Health insurance companies will soon be filing their 2018 rate plans on either June 1, 2017 or July 17, 2017.
+The date depends on whether the issuer is in a state without or without an effective rate review program.
+In the absence of an ACA alternative, we expect health plans to be based on actuarial values, minimum essential benefits, risk pools, and other factors as described in the Affordable Care Act.

 According to The Hill,

 “Asked if the country is stuck with ObamaCare, Rep. Michael Burgess (R-Texas) replied: “Yes.”

 “We tried.
 We tried our hardest.
 There were people who weren’t not interested in solving the problem.
 They won today.
 The Freedom Caucus wins.
 They get ObamaCare forever.”

 Affordable Care Act Caps Medical Costs for Patients, and Plaintiffs

 Now that the American Health Care Act is done for, there is some certainty for litigants.
 In my experience, medical costs may be litigated in

 - Malpractice litigation.